 However, the only complaint that some of you might have could be with the new tabs UI, making it quite difficult to segregate one tab.
 Well, over time, users might get used to it.

-But if complaints start pouring in from various sectors, then Firefox might add a feature to bring back the old UI in its subsequent updates.
+But if complaints start pouring in from various sectors, Firefox might add a feature to bring back the old UI in its subsequent updates.